Editor View DOM

 4. Layered Architecture

-Editor View DOM uses a 5-layer architecture:
+Editor View DOM uses a 5-layer architecture, each with its own DOMRenderer:

 Basic Usage